yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 We still need to describe the number of affixes being introduced by the move because we need to be able to correctly order many such commutative insertions in the deleted region of the move source.

 Proposal: do not update the number of moved-in nodes.
 This allows the moved insert(s) to target the affixes of the moved deleted nodes.
 Note that this then requires readers of the move changeset to keep track of the fact that a prior delete has impacted the source region.
 It also requires the rebased insert to include tombstone information stating that the area they're inserting into has been deleted by the delete.
-This is a little strange because the deletion did not explicitly target those nodes.
+This is a little strange because this leads to the inclusion (duplication) of tombstones in traits that the deletion did not target.

 Scenarios A1 and A2 are examples of this complex case.

 Wait: how does this work for slice moves that don't contain nodes?
+(See scenario J)

 The assumption that affixes and nodes follow a standardized _ _ N _ _ pattern may be wrong: you could make K slices over single or pairs of affixes (without nodes) and move all of those to a single location, thereby creating an arbitrarily long sequence of affixes.